AJ528/mmemcpy/README.md

 ### Details

-Compiles down to 132 bytes on `arm-none-eabi-gcc`. memmove is about 80 lines of code (per David A. Wheeler's `SLOCCount`).
+Compiles down to 132 bytes on `arm-none-eabi-gcc`. mmemcpy.s is about 80 lines of code (per David A. Wheeler's `SLOCCount`).

 In my testing, `memcpy_()` is always faster than the standard `memcpy()` used on the Cortex-M0+ core.
 It is slower than the `memcpy()` used on the Cortex-M4, primarily because my implemention doesn't perform unaligned memory access.